megakemp/megakemp.github.io/_posts/2014-05-09-a-gentle-introduction-to-mechanical-keyboards.md

      title="The Cherry MX Blue switch"
      class="article" />

-The modern [Cherry MX Blue switch](http://deskthority.net/wiki/Cherry_MX_Blue), on the other hand, uses a leaf spring pushed by a plastic slider (the grey one in the picture) as it passes by it on its way down.
+The modern [Cherry MX Blue switch](http://deskthority.net/wiki/Cherry_MX_Blue), on the other hand, uses a leaf spring pushed by a plastic slider (the grey one in the picture) as it passes by on its way down.
-When slider is half way through, the leaf spring encounters no more resistance from the slider, thus closing a circuit that signals the computer about the key press.
+When the slider is half way through, the leaf spring encounters no more resistance from the slider, thus closing a circuit that signals the computer about the key press.
 As the grey slider hits the bottom of the switch, it emits a high pitched "_click_" sound similar to the one of a mouse button.

 Don't worry, I won't get into all the nuts and bolts of all the different switches.
 The Internet will happily provide you [more information than you can possibly ask for](http://deskthority.net/wiki/Category:List_of_all_keyboard_switches) in that regard.